annalisacazzola76-wq/Gemini-tries-to-make-scripts-for-roblos/README.md

 All of these script are made with Gemini Pro.
 Theyre free to use.
-FE ithink, suggest at our discord .gg/PPWtfhUB7Q
+FE i think, suggest at our discord .gg/PPWtfhUB7Q